javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 <!-- #### Improving Symbolic PathFinder
 This project idea seeks to improve Symbolic PathFinder by adding unit tests and improving the quality of the code base.

+#### Symbolic PathFinder for Neural Network Analysis

+**Description:**
+This project explores the application of symbolic execution and related methods to the domain of neural networks.
+The goal of the project is to design and implement a family of integrated analyses that allow testing and debugging of neural networks.
+The project will build on recent advances in symbolic analysis of neural networks and utilize the SPF/JPF toolset.

 #### Improving Sampling of Symbolic Paths